 January is Human Trafficking Awareness Month, created to raise awareness of sex slavery and human trafficking worldwide.
-This is a critical problem that all of us at Native Hope are passionate about addressing.
+Trafficking is a critical problem that all of us at Native Hope are passionate about addressing.
 We are devoted to confronting this issue head-on and supporting various programs all year long that provide specific services for victims of this horrific crime.

-The sobering facts
+The sobering facts About Human Trafficking

-Although this is a global issue, it is also prevalent very close to home.
-Native American women and children make up 40% of sex trafficking victims in the state of South Dakota alone.
-According to federal data, Native women are twice as likely to be sexually assaulted as women of other races.
+Although this is a global issue, it is also prevalent close to home.
+Native American women and children make up 40% of sex trafficking victims in South Dakota alone.
+According to federal data, Native women are twice as likely to be sexually assaulted as women from other races.
 They are also subject to high rates of intimate-partner violence and other forms of assault.
 These factors, along with poverty, substance abuse, and foster care, can make them vulnerable to exploitation.
-Secretary of the Interior, Sally Jewell, reiterates the "threat of human trafficking to Native communities and sex trafficking of Native Americans and Alaska Natives," describing the "first citizens of the United States as some of the most vulnerable."
+Former Secretary of the Interior, Sally Jewell, reiterates the "threat of human trafficking to Native communities and sex trafficking of Native Americans and Alaska Natives," describing the "first citizens of the United States as some of the most vulnerable."

 Lisa Brunner, from the National Indigenous Women's Resource Center, states: